xavierdelacruz/ProductCatalogSpringFinancial/README.md

 1. 📦 Prerequisites
 Visual Studio 2022
 .NET 8 SDK
-PostgreSQL or Docker
+PostgreSQL with Docker

 2. 🐳 Run PostgreSQL with Docker (Recommended)
+Install Docker for Windows (or your preferred OS)

-Create a docker-compose.yml at the root:
+Create a docker-compose.yml at the root (it should have been commited already):

 ```
 services: